 Age of Ultron actually ranks higher than Black Panther on the worldwide charts — in fact, it’s the eighth highest-grossing film worldwide of all time.
 In the sequel to 2012’s original Avengers, the team gets back together to stop Ultron — a program that was unintentionally created by Bruce Banner (Mark Ruffalo) and Tony — from destroying the world.

 Total worldwide gross: $1,518,812,988

 Directed by Joss Whedon, the first of the Avengers movies in the MCU was the highest-grossing film of 2012.
-The team comes together for the first time to defeat Thor’s brother Loki (Tom Hiddleston) in 2012’s The Avengers, under the guidance of Nick Fury.
+The team comes together for the first time to defeat Thor’s brother Loki (Tom Hiddleston) under the guidance of Nick Fury.
 Compared to the vast number of heroes in Infinity War, the original team of Avengers was quite small, consisting only of Iron Man, Thor, Hulk and Captain America, along with Johansson as Black Widow and Jeremy Renner as Hawkeye.

 2. Avengers: Infinity War (2018)

 Total worldwide gross: $2,048,359,754

 Infinity War is the second highest-grossing superhero movie of all time.
 Josh Brolin’s performance as Thanos — the supervillain from another world who wants to kill 50% of the universe so that the survivors never have to worry about hunger, thirst and other basic human resources — shines again in his return to the role.
 In Infinity War, the Avengers (including Iron Man, Thor, Elizabeth Olsen as Scarlet Witch, the Hulk, Captain America, Black Widow and the many others, including Black Panther’s T’Challa) come together again to try and save the world from Thanos’ destruction.